 Qualified bilingual communicators of the English and Spanish language shall initially be eligible for the bilingual compensation.
 Other languages may be added as the need arises.

-An employee who does not volunteer as a bilingual communicator and thus is not on the published communicators list will not normally be required to perform in this capacity except in emergency situations.
+Employees who do not volunteer as bilingual communicators and thus are not on the published communicators list will not normally be required to perform in this capacity except in emergency situations.